Mario Domínguez (racing driver): IndyCar Series

-In 2008, Dominguez announced that he would enter the remainder of the 2008 IndyCar Series season with Pacific Coast Motorsports, after placing third in the final Champ Car race at Long Beach.
+In 2008, Domínguez announced that he would enter the remainder of the 2008 IndyCar Series season with Pacific Coast Motorsports, after placing third in the final Champ Car race at Long Beach.
 He was bumped from the field at the 2008 Indianapolis 500 and made his first true start in the series in the following race at the Milwaukee Mile.
-Since his 21st-place finish at Texas Motor Speedway in June, Dominguez's team skipped the next events to re-evaluate their program to be more competitive when they return.
+Since his 21st place finish at Texas Motor Speedway in June, Domínguez's team skipped the next events to re-evaluate their program to be more competitive when they return.
 They returned on a road course only schedule and participated in the Watkins Glen, Mid-Ohio, Edmonton, and Infineon races to close out the season.
-His best finish of the season came at Watkins Glen in 13th place.
+His best finish of the season came at Watkins Glen in thirteenth place.
 He finished 27th in points.

 FIA GT

-In 2009, Mario has been offered a drive for the K Plus K Motorsport without the need to bring sponsorship.
-This will not be his first sportscar events, since he did a couple for a Risi Competizione American Le Mans Series team in 2006, delivering good results.
+In 2009, Domínguez was offered a drive for the K Plus K Motorsport team without needing to bring sponsorship.
+This was not his first sportscar event, since he raced for Risi Competizione in the American Le Mans Series team in 2006.